 Product design process – how does it look like

 Product design consists of several stages, and in each of them, a different specialist plays a key role.
 In this article, we only briefly describe this issue.
 If you want to know them in detail, read the dedicated article on the product design process.
 In the initial phase of ideation, the client and Project Manager plays a prominent role.
 Their conversations aim to discuss the product idea, close the list of functionalities and necessary features, find weaknesses, and propose better solutions.

-A thorough analysis of the idea lays the foundations for a product designer’s work who plays the leading role in the second part of the product creation process.
-Only knowing all the assumptions of a project could he prepare high fidelity mock-ups.
+A thorough analysis of the idea lays the foundations for a UX/UI designer work who plays the leading role in the second part of the product creation process.
+Only by knowing all the assumptions of a project could he prepare high fidelity mock-ups.
 To achieve this goal, he will need a set of different skills.
-To enumerate a few like graphic skills, knowledge of UX and UI design principles, a sense of aesthetics, knowledge of trends in the industry for which he designs, and basic knowledge of creating web and mobile applications.
+To enumerate a few like graphic skills, knowledge of UX/UI design principles, a sense of aesthetics, knowledge of trends in the industry for which he designs, and basic knowledge of creating web and mobile applications.

 A refined idea and hi-fi mockups are handed over to the programmer, who starts the development phase.
 Its task is to reflect the assumptions in the source code, creating a final working product.
 It would not be possible without the „instructions” in the form of mockups prepared by the designer.
 Only mutual communication between the developer and the designer and a full understanding of the project assumptions are both the way to complete the third phase of product design.

 Still, during development, testers join the process before the official launch of the product.
 Their task is to verify the product’s correct operation and compatibility between the designer and the developer’s work scope.
 Then the problems in UX/UI vs. dev cooperation come to light.